druglogics/ags-paper/docs/index.md

 We did a test run of `Gitsbe` with $1000$ simulations, fitting to steady state (generating thus **calibrated models**).
 The only difference between the foloowing results and the ones above is the total number of simulations specified in the configuration.

-Firstly, we show only $10$ simulations - the first ones that spanned the maximum defined generations in the configuration ($20$), meaning that they did not surpass the target fitness threhold specified ($0.99$).
+Firstly, we show the fitness evolution of the first $20$ simulations.
 Each data point is the average fitness in that generation out of $20$ models.
+Note that some simulations end because the target fitness is reached ($0.99$).

 ```r